requestint/Middleware/README.md

 1. Open GitHub and click the **“+”** icon in the top-right corner.
 2. From the dropdown menu, select **“New repository.”**
-3. You’ll be brought to a page like the one shown in the first image below.
-4. Fill in your repository name and any other details you’d like.
+3. Fill in your repository name and any other details you’d like.
-5. Click **“Create repository.”**
+4. Click **“Create repository.”**

 Once created, your new GitHub repository is ready for you to upload or push your project files to. and run the nesscary commands below in powershell